8 tips for calculating a new car budget

 Insurance is essential and mandatory, but there are several types.
 Don’t forget to include the cost of insurance in your budget when buying a new car.
 The price will vary greatly depending on the model, where you live and your driving experience.
 It’s possible to shop a little, but don’t skimp on protecting your new vehicle.

 Once again, this is a must.
 Registration allows you to use public roads for several hundred dollars per year.
-In some provinces, it’s even possible to customize your own licence plate.
+In some provinces, it’s even possible to customize your own license plate.
 It will cost a few more dollars but lets you tell everyone the pet name for your new wheels!

 Don’t neglect your car if you want to keep it for any length of time.
 Maintenance is indispensable.
 Twice a year, you should go to your preferred dealership or garage and have your vehicle serviced—tires, brakes, oil and other fluids—everything should be checked.
 Plan to spend a few hundred dollars each year to keep your ride running smoothly.